dakshbhatia/brainOS/docs/FEATURES.md

-# Osaurus Feature Inventory
+# BrainOS Feature Inventory

-Canonical reference for all Osaurus features, their status, and documentation.
+Canonical reference for all BrainOS features, their status, and documentation.

 **This file is the source of truth.** When adding or modifying features, update this inventory to keep documentation in sync.